AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cron-tab.md

 ![Cron transaction duration in seconds](../../assets/tools/observation-for-adobe-commerce/cron-tab-1.jpg)

-This frame displays crons transaction duration in seconds.
+The **[!UICONTROL Cron transaction duration in seconds]** frame displays crons transaction duration in seconds.
 This will display transactions that have long runtimes.
 A deeper dive into APM will show more details on what query the transaction/operation may be running.

 ## [!UICONTROL MySql Non Sleeping Threads by Node]